COLLECTORS' MOTOR CARS AND AUTOMOBILIA

 Friday 12 July 2013

 Bonhams is set to make history at this year's Festival of Speed, offering for sale the Mercedes-Benz W196 which helped five-time world champion Juan Manuel Fangio to his second Formula 1 drivers' championship in 1954.
-The 2½-liter straight-eight single-seater – chassis number 00006/54 – won that year's German and Swiss Grands Prix in Fangio's hands, the first successive victories achieved by the factory team in its post-war racing comeback.
+The 2½-litre straight-eight single-seater – chassis number 00006/54 – won that year's German and Swiss Grands Prix in Fangio's hands, the first successive victories achieved by the factory team in its post-war racing comeback.
 As well as becoming the first open-wheeled 'slipper'-bodied post-war Mercedes to win an F1 Grand Prix, the car's innovative design marked the introduction to

 Argentina and Belgium, but made its debut in the French Grand Prix at Reims-Gueux, where the all-new W196 cars set new performance standards as Fangio and his team-mate Karl Kling finished first and second in both qualifying and the race.
 But after the enclosed-wheel cars struggled to place at the following round of the British Grand Prix at the more twisty Silverstone circuit, Fangio requested a 'slipper'- bodied, open-wheeled variant of the W196 in time for the next grand prix in Germany.
 The two new cars were '00005' and '00006'.
 In Fangio's hands, '00006' dominated the German and Swiss Grands Prix – winning the latter by 58.7 seconds from his nearest rival, Jose Froilan Gonzalez in his Ferrari.
 The latter was Fangio's third victory in four Grands Prix, and assured him of that year's title.